Tuariki Delamere: Independent

+In Shipley's 31 August 1998 ministerial reshuffle, Delamere was removed from the Cabinet but continued as an associate minister in the finance and health portfolios; he was additionally appointed Minister of Immigration and Minister for Pacific Island Affairs.
+This, combined with his former role as customs minister, led political commentator Morgan Godfery in 2019 to describe Delamere as "the first Māori to control the borders since...
+1840."
+On 22 December 1998, Delamere announced gay and lesbian couples applying for permanent residency would have the same rights as straight de facto couples: a change the former immigration minister Max Bradford stated was too difficult.

-In late 1999, however, he lost his role as Minister of Immigration after a scandal regarding the application of immigration rules.
+Delamere was fired from the immigration portfolio in late 1999 after a scandal regarding the application of immigration rules.
 Specifically, it emerged that Delamere had approved permanent residency for a group of Chinese businessmen provided they invested generously in various Māori development schemes.
 Delamere was widely criticised for using his authority to ensure that money was given to certain groups.
 Delamere himself claimed that his actions were a perfectly reasonable method of addressing Māori development needs.
 Although he lost the immigration portfolio, he retained his other roles.

+Through 1998 and 1999, Delamere publicly considered introducing legislation to support the establishment of Māori constituencies for Bay of Plenty Regional Council.
+This was reported to be a source of tension between him and Peters before the coalition government collapsed.
+The legislation was later introduced by Labour MP Mita Ririnui and passed in 2001.

+Te Tawharau

-Shortly before the 1999 elections, Delamere joined the small Māori Te Tawharau party, giving it its first representation in Parliament.
-He had previously declined to join the Mauri Pacific party, established by five other former New Zealand First MPs (including three of his "tight five" colleagues).
-Shortly prior to the election, Delamere announced that his party would support only a Labour Party government on confidence and supply if it won seats in the new Parliament.
+Shortly before the 1999 election, Delamere joined the small Māori Te Tawharau party, giving it its first representation in Parliament.
+He had previously declined to join the Mauri Pacific party, established by five other former New Zealand First MPs, including three of the Tight Five.
+Shortly prior to the election, Delamere announced that Te Tawharau would support only a Labour Party government on confidence and supply if it won seats in the new Parliament.
 This was at odds with Delamere's unwavering support of the legislative programme of the Shipley Administration.
 In the elections, Delamere contested the new Waiariki electorate — he placed second, with 20.01% of the vote.
 The winner was Mita Ririnui of the Labour Party.
 He was also placed second on the party list of the Mana Māori Movement, which Te Tawharau was affiliated with, but the party did not win any seats.